macmanes-lab/orp_website/index.rst

 1. Installing the software
 -----------------------------------
 In general, the ORP can be successfully and easily installed on Linux operating systems.
 OSX might work, but I have not tried and it is unsupported.
 Don't try this on Windows.
 Before the ORP software can be installed, you must have LinuxBrew installed.
 See instructions at http://linuxbrew.sh or http://angus.readthedocs.io/en/2017/linuxbrew_install.html

-Here are the instructions for installation
+Here are the instructions for installation.
+Getting stuff installed will be the hard part.
+Once you have things installed, should be smooth sailing!

 --------------------------------------------------
  :doc:`aws_setup`